sg16-unicode/sg16-meetings/README.md

     rather than on code units.
   - Jens concluded that the output of any kind of eager algorithm should therefore be a sequence of code points that are then piped into encoding iterators.
-  - Jens stated that adding the full matrix of transcoding iterators is an OMDB concern.
+  - Jens stated that he is strongly opposed to adding the full matrix of transcoding iterators.
   - Corentin requested stronger motivation for transcoding output iterators.
   - Corentin noted that the size of a range that has iterators that only model `std::input_iterator` is never known prior to iterating it.